sadvoidhours/OCRify/README.md

-# OCR Text Extractor with Analytics
+OCRify - Advanced OCR Text Extractor with Analytics and Metadata Viewer

 A comprehensive GUI application for extracting text from images using OCR (Optical Character Recognition) technology, with advanced text analytics features.